CarveBTC/carveLTC/README.md

-- 👋 Hi, I’m @carveLTC
+- 👋 Hi, I’m @CarveBTC
 - 👀 I’m interested in making bots
 - 🌱 I’m currently learning how to code things
 - 📫 How to reach me @carveltc on DC